dennis-best/jq-selected/README.md

 I got tired of scripting .click events in javascript for things like drop-down menus, tooltips, popups, modals, etc.

-jq-selected adds classes to recently clicked items so you easily can apply CSS -- and CSS animations!
+jq-selected adds classes to recently clicked items so you can apply CSS -- and CSS animations!

 ###  Usage